AbhinavMir/networking/congestion_control.md

 (c) Now suppose this connection shares the bottleneck link with another long-lived TCP-Reno connection.
 What would be the average sending rate of each connection?
 Assume that both connections have the same RTT and are synchronized in their updates of their congestion windows.

 *Answer:* $\lambda_{1} = \lambda_{2} =120/2 = 60 \text{ segments/s}$

+## TCP Tahoe

+TCP Tahoe is a congestion control algorithm used in the Transmission Control Protocol (TCP) to regulate the amount of data sent over a network.
+The algorithm works by monitoring the network for congestion, and then using a set of rules to regulate the flow of data.

+The main goal of TCP Tahoe is to prevent congestion on the network by controlling the amount of data sent at any given time.
+The algorithm works by adjusting the window size of the sender, which is the amount of data that can be sent without waiting for an acknowledgment from the receiver.

+The math behind TCP Tahoe involves several parameters that are used to determine the optimal window size.
+These parameters include the round-trip time (RTT), the packet loss rate, and the throughput.
+The window size is then calculated using the following formula:

+$Window size = min(RTT * throughput, packet loss rate * RTT).$

+The window size is then adjusted based on the current network conditions.
+If the network is congested, the window size is decreased, and if the network is not congested, the window size is increased.
+This allows TCP Tahoe to regulate the flow of data and prevent network congestion.